New Journalism: Criticism

-While many praised the New Journalist's style of writing, Wolfe et al., also received severe criticism from contemporary journalists and writers.
+While many praised the New Journalist's style of writing, it also received severe criticism from contemporary journalists and writers.
 Essentially two different charges were leveled against New Journalism: criticism against it as a distinct genre and criticism against it as a new form.

 Robert Stein believed that "In the New Journalism the eye of the beholder is all—or almost all," and in 1971 Philip M. Howard, wrote that the new nonfiction writers rejected objectivity in favor of a more personal, subjective reportage.
 This parallels much of what Wakefield said in his 1966 Atlantic article.

 The important and interesting and hopeful trend to me in the new journalism is its personal nature—not in the sense of personal attacks, but in the presence of the reporter himself and the significance of his own involvement.
 This is sometimes felt to be egotistical, and the frank identification of the author, especially as the "I" instead of merely the impersonal "eye" is often frowned upon and taken as proof of "subjectivity", which is the opposite of the usual journalistic pretense.

 And in spite of the fact that Capote believed in the objective accuracy of In Cold Blood and strove to keep himself totally out of the narrative, one reviewer found in the book the "tendency among writers to resort to subjective sociology, on the other hand, or to super-creative reportage, on the other."
 Charles Self termed this characteristic of New Journalism as "admitted" subjectivity, whether first-person or third-person, and acknowledged the subjectivity inherent in his account.